rust-lang/book/nostarch/chapter06.md

   |
 ```

 Intense!
-What this error message is trying to say is that Rust does not
-understand how to add an `Option<i8>` and an `i8`, since they're different
-types.
-When we have a value of a type like `i8` in Rust, the compiler will
-ensure that we always have a valid value.
-We can proceed confidently without
-having to check for null before using that value.
-Only when we have an
-`Option<i8>` (or whatever type of value we're working with) do we have to
-worry about possibly not having a value, and the compiler will make sure we
-handle that case before using the value.

-In other words, you have to convert an `Option<T>` to a `T` before you can do
-`T` stuff with it.
-This helps catch one of the most common issues with null,
-generally: assuming that something isn't null when it actually is.

-This is pretty powerful: in order to have a value that can possibly be null,
-you have to explicitly opt in by making the type of that value `Option<T>`.
-Then, when you use that value, you are required to explicitly handle the case
-when the value is null.
-Everywhere that a value has a type that isn't an
-`Option<T>`, you *can* safely assume that the value isn't null.
-This was a
-deliberate design decision for Rust to limit null's pervasiveness and increase
-the safety of Rust code.

-So, how _do_ you get the `T` value out of a `Some` variant when you have a
-value of type `Option<T>` so that you can use that value?
-The `Option<T>` enum
-has a large number of methods useful in a variety of situations that you can
-check out in its documentation, and becoming familiar
-with them will be extremely useful in your journey with Rust.

-What we generally want to do in order to use an `Option<T>` value is to have
-code that will handle each variant.
-We want some code that will run only in the
-case that we have a `Some(T)` value, and this code _is_ allowed to use the
-inner `T`.
-We want some _other_ code to run if we have a `None` value, and that
-code doesn't have a `T` value available.
-The `match` expression is a control
-flow construct that does just this, when used with enums: it will run different
-code depending on which variant of the enum it has, and that code can use the
-data inside the matching value.

-## Match

-Rust has an extremely powerful control-flow operator, `match`, that allows us to
-compare a value against a series of patterns and then execute code based on
-which pattern matches.
-The power comes from the expressiveness of the patterns
-and the compiler checks that make sure all possible cases are handled.
+In effect, this error message means that Rust doesn’t understand how
+to add an `Option<i8>` and an `i8`, because they’re different types.
+When we
+have a value of a type like `i8` in Rust, the compiler will ensure that we
+always have a valid value.
+We can proceed confidently without having to check
+for null before using that value.
+Only when we have an `Option<i8>` (or
+whatever type of value we’re working with) do we have to worry about possibly
+not having a value, and the compiler will make sure we handle that case before
+using the value.

+In other words, you have to convert an `Option<T>` to a `T` before you can
+perform `T` operations with it.
+Generally, this helps catch one of the most
+common issues with null: assuming that something isn’t null when it actually
+is.

+Not having to worry about missing an assumption of having a not-null value
+helps you to be more confident in your code.
+In order to have a value that can
+possibly be null, you must explicitly opt in by making the type of that value
+`Option<T>`.
+Then, when you use that value, you are required to explicitly
+handle the case when the value is null.
+Everywhere that a value has a type that
+isn’t an `Option<T>`, you *can* safely assume that the value isn’t null.
+This
+was a deliberate design decision for Rust to limit null’s pervasiveness and
+increase the safety of Rust code.

+So, how do you get the `T` value out of a `Some` variant when you have a value
+of type `Option<T>` so you can use that value?
+The `Option<T>` enum has a large
+number of methods that are useful in a variety of situations; you can check
+them out in its documentation.
+Becoming familiar with the methods on
+`Option<T>` will be extremely useful in your journey with Rust.

+In general, in order to use an `Option<T>` value, we want to have code that
+will handle each variant.
+We want some code that will run only when we have a
+`Some(T)` value, and this code is allowed to use the inner `T`.
+We want some
+other code to run if we have a `None` value, and that code doesn’t have a `T`
+value available.
+The `match` expression is a control flow construct that does
+just this when used with enums: it will run different code depending on which
+variant of the enum it has, and that code can use the data inside the matching
+value.

+## The `match` Control Flow Operator

+Rust has an extremely powerful control-flow operator called `match` that allows
+us to compare a value against a series of patterns and then execute code based
+on which pattern matches.
+The power comes from the expressiveness of the
+patterns and the compiler checks that make sure all possible cases are handled.

 Think of a `match` expression kind of like a coin sorting machine: coins slide
-down a track with variously sized holes along it, and each coin falls
+down a track with variously sized holes along it, and each coin falls through
-through the first hole it encounters that it fits into.
-In the same way, values
+the first hole it encounters that it fits into.
+In the same way, values go
-go through each pattern in a `match`, and at the first pattern the value
+through each pattern in a `match`, and at the first pattern the value “fits,”
-"fits", the value will fall into the associated code block to be used during
+the value will fall into the associated code block to be used during execution.
-execution.

-Since we're already talking about coins, let's use them for an example using
+Because we just mentioned coins, let’s use them as an example using `match`!
+We
-`match`!
-We can write a function that can take an unknown American coin and, in
+can write a function that can take an unknown American coin and, in a similar
-a similar way as the counting machine, determine which coin it is and
+way as the counting machine, determine which coin it is and return its value in
-return its value in cents, shown here in Listing 6-2:
+cents, as shown here in Listing 6-3:

 ```rust
 enum Coin {